 Waldman was director of speechwriting for President Bill Clinton from 1995 to 1999, serving as assistant to the president.
 He was responsible for writing or editing nearly two thousand speeches, including four State of the Union and two inaugural addresses.
 He was special assistant to the president for policy coordination from 1993 to 1995.

-Waldman is the author of the forthcoming book The Supermajority: How the Supreme Court Divided America (Simon & Schuster, June 6, 2023).
+Waldman is the author of The Supermajority: How the Supreme Court Divided America (Simon & Schuster, June 6, 2023).
 The court’s 2022–2023 term, he argues, was the most consequential in decades, with decisions such as Dobbs, Bruen, and West Virginia v.
 EPA reshaping American politics.
 Waldman explains how the court has gained so much power over Americans’ lives with so little connection to the public will.
 He shows the supermajority’s dangerous reliance on a newfound, radical “originalism.”
 He traces the similarities between this court and its most activist and controversial predecessors.
 And he offers a path forward.
 Kirkus Reviews called it “a damning account of a Supreme Court gone wildly activist in shredding the Constitution.”
 Jane Mayer of The New Yorker called The Supermajority “nothing less than a public service.”

 Waldman is also the author of The Fight to Vote (Simon & Schuster, 2016, reissued in 2022), a history of the struggle to win voting rights for all citizens.
 The Fight to Vote was a Washington Post notable nonfiction book for 2016.
 The Post wrote, “Waldman’s important and engaging account demonstrates that over the long term, the power of the democratic ideal prevails — as long as the people so demand.”
 The Wall Street Journal called it “an engaging, concise history of American voting practices,” and the Miami Herald described it as “an important history in an election year.”